Quantum decoherence: Phase-space picture

 An N-particle system can be represented in non-relativistic quantum mechanics by a wave function $\psi(x_1, x_2, \dots, x_N)$, where each xi is a point in 3-dimensional space.
 This has analogies with the classical phase space.
 A classical phase space contains a real-valued function in 6N dimensions (each particle contributes 3 spatial coordinates and 3 momenta).
 In this case a "quantum" phase space, on the other hand, involves a complex-valued function on a 3N-dimensional space.
 The position and momenta are represented by operators that do not commute, and $\psi$ lives in the mathematical structure of a Hilbert space.
 Aside from these differences, however, the rough analogy holds.

 Different previously isolated, non-interacting systems occupy different phase spaces.
 Alternatively we can say that they occupy different lower-dimensional subspaces in the phase space of the joint system.
 The effective dimensionality of a system's phase space is the number of degrees of freedom present, which—in non-relativistic models—is 6 times the number of a system's free particles.
 For a macroscopic system this will be a very large dimensionality.
-When two systems (and the environment would be a system) start to interact, though, their associated state vectors are no longer constrained to the subspaces.
-Instead the combined state vector time-evolves a path through the "larger volume", whose dimensionality is the sum of the dimensions of the two subspaces.
+When two systems (the environment being one system) start to interact, though, their associated state vectors are no longer constrained to the subspaces.
+Instead the combined state vector time-evolves a path through the "larger volume", whose dimensionality is the product of the dimensions of the two subspaces.
 The extent to which two vectors interfere with each other is a measure of how "close" they are to each other (formally, their overlap or Hilbert space multiplies together) in the phase space.
 When a system couples to an external environment, the dimensionality of, and hence "volume" available to, the joint state vector increases enormously.
 Each environmental degree of freedom contributes an extra dimension.